-case teasers’ under the disguise of an exhibition.
+The pivotal aspect of Hassan’s practice involves hosting ‘community showcase teasers’ through the explorative means of ‘exhibiting’.
 In a curated line up, Karimah exhibits her painting alongside poetry readings, open-mic sessions, live jazz and even football matches.
-In this way, Hassan combines the artwork, the painting subject, and community members together in one space.
-After graduating with a MA in Architecture from the Royal College of Art, London, and from the Mural Career Development programme, Toronto, Karimah went on to work with major including : The Barbican, Ted Baker, Art Council England, The Highline New York, Toronto Council, and the Crxss Platfxrms.
+In this way, Hassan combines the artwork, the painting subject, and community members together in one united space of collective understanding.
+After graduating with a MA in Architecture from London’s Royal College of Art and the Mural Career Development programme in Toronto, Karimah went on to work with world leading institutions and brands most notably: The Barbican, Ferragamo, Burberry The Art’s Council England, The Highline New York, Toronto Council and the Cross Platforms, to name a few.

-She recently finished her lasest project ‘Strangers Yearbook’ – a real time Insta-gallery featuring portraits of strangers and the various emotional states they have experienced during lockdown.
+Karimah has also worked on many successful partnerships under the umbrella of Alexander McQueen’s Sarabande Foundation where she is an artist in residence.
+She recently finished her latest project ‘Strangers Yearbook’ – a real time Insta-gallery featuring portraits of strangers and the various emotional states they experienced during lock down.